Opportunistic Emulation of Computationally Expensive Simulations via Deep Learning: Acknowledgements

 \section{Acknowledgements}

-We would like to thank the Science Division within the Queensland Government Department of Environment and Science for providing the P2R dataset of APSIM model runs.
+\begin{small} We would like to thank the Science Division within the Queensland Government Department of Environment \& Science for providing the P2R dataset of APSIM model runs.
 We would also like to thank Mark Silburn, David Waters, Robin Ellis, Paul Lawrence and Dan Gladish for fruitful discussions.
+The PyArmadillo library was used for data preparation~\cite{Rumengan_JOSS_2021}. \end{small}

 \righthyphenmin=100